 About me

-I completed my PhD at ONERA, Magellium and ISAE-SUPAERO in collaboration with the Toulouse Mathematics Institute on the semantic segmentation of airborne hyperspectral images for mapping impermeable surfaces in large urban areas.
+Previously, I was a postdoctoral research fellow at CNES in collaboration with the SPE lab from CNRS - Corsica University.
+I completed my PhD (manuscript) at ONERA, Magellium and ISAE-SUPAERO in close collaboration with the Toulouse Mathematics Institute on the semantic segmentation of airborne hyperspectral images for mapping impermeable surfaces in large urban areas.

 News